DevSilv/tsi-bash-util/README.md

 [TODO]

-### Dependencies
+### Environment requirements

-Dependencies that one has to provide to be able to run the utility are as follows:
+The environment of one has to fulfil at least the following requirements so that one be able to run the utility:

+1. The shell is [Bash](https://www.gnu.org/software/bash/) and the path to its executable is `/bin/bash`.
+2. The following standard Linux shell utilities are available through the `PATH` environment variable:
-- [TODO]
+    - `echo`

 ### Examples